 Perfect Corp.
-Reveals Top AI Trends Influencing Beauty & Fashion In Newest Global Trend Report
+Reveals Top AI Trends Influencing Beauty & Fashion in Newest Global Trend Report

 AI has emerged as a transformative force across industries, offering unprecedented capabilities to enhance customer engagement, streamline customer service and drive innovation across all touchpoints of the shopping journey.
 As consumer expectations evolve in the digital age, AI stands as a pivotal technology driving brands and retailers towards greater responsiveness, sustainability, and profitability.

-Conversational AI Assistants Will Take Personalization and Customer Service to New Heights.
+1. Conversational AI Assistants Will Take Personalization and Customer Service to New Heights

 AI-powered assistants like Perfect Corp.’s groundbreaking SkincareGPT and BeautyGPT tools will enable brands to deliver tailored recommendations and responsive customer service, enhancing the shopping experience and fostering deeper consumer loyalty, offering real-time beauty advice, AI skin analysis, and virtual product try-ons through an interactive AI chat, bringing personalization to beauty consumers at scale.

-AI Will Empower the Next Generation of Immersive Experiences, Powering Hyper-Realistic Virtual Try-Ons and Virtual Fitting Rooms.
+2. AI Will Empower the Next Generation of Immersive Experiences, Powering Hyper-Realistic Virtual Try-Ons and Virtual Fitting Rooms

 Advanced AI technologies will revolutionize virtual shopping experiences, allowing consumers to visualize beauty and fashion looks in hyper-realistic environments, thereby boosting purchasing confidence and reducing product returns.